riccardomilioli/Nuclear-Physics-Project-Neutron-Diffusion/README.md

 # Nuclear-Physics-Project-Neutron-Diffusion
 The uploaded scripts perform an analysis of the neutron diffusion equation following the paper 'Neutron Diffusion' by Griffiths.
+Files with the number 3, 4 and 5 should go together with the Mathematica notebook file that has the same number.
+In particular file 4 reads data from 'integral_results.txt', a text file exported from the Mathematica script with number 4.